 Salg av "ørkenroser"

-formations of crystal clusters of gypsum or baryte which include abundant sand grains.
+rose-like formations of crystal clusters of gypsum or baryte which include abundant sand grains.

-The 'petals' are crystals flattened on the c
+The 'petals' are crystals flattened on the crystallographic

-in arid sandy conditions, such as the evaporation of
+form in arid sandy conditions, such as the evaporation of

 a shallow salt basin.
 The crystals form a circular array of

-flat plates, giving the rock a shape similar to a rose blossom.
+flat plates, giving the rock a shape similar to a rose

-environment.
-If iron oxides are present, the rosettes take
+with the local environment.
+If iron oxides are present,

 The desert rose may also be known by the names: